-\OST-136 Word Processing 2 2 3
+OST-136 Word Processing 2 2 3

 This course is designed to introduce word processing concepts and applications.
 Topics include preparation of a variety of documents and mastery of specialized software functions.
-Upon completion, students should be able to work effectively in a computerized word processing environment.
+Upon completion, students should be prepared to take a nationally accredited certification exam.